-- ask a family mediator to help them settle their arrangements, as mediation may prove less costly and stressful than going to court
+- ask a family mediator to help them agree their arrangements, as mediation may prove less costly and stressful than going to court

 - apply for a residence or contact order and ask a family court to decide visiting rights and where the child will live

 For more information on mediation, contact Family Mediation Northern Ireland or contact Family Support NI:

 There are also other mediation services available, these can be found on the internet or a local telephone directory.